camunda/camunda-docs-manual/content/user-guide/security.md

 As an alternative to the database, Camunda can use LDAP for verifying user credentials on authentication.
 Camunda has read-only access to LDAP.

+#### Production prerequisites

+Before going on production you should consider the following actions:

+* delete the invoice application before going on production; this example application should not be deployed on your running production.
+* delete demo user if it is created in your engine; this user is useful only during getting started phase.

 ### Authorization

 Authorization controls what data a user can access and change in Camunda once authenticated.
 Authentication is a pre-requisite to authorization.